cnapy-org/CNApy-guide/manuscript.md

 ### Minimal cut sets

 Minimal cut sets (MCS) can be calculated in CNApy using the dual method.
+After calculation a [navigation panel](#emfmcs-navigation-and-analysis) appears to acces the results.

 ![
 **Minimal cut sets computation dialog.**